-Seeing as Vice President-elect, Kamala Harris, just made history as the first Black and South Indian-American woman to hold office, today seems a good day to celebrate a forgotten, kidnapped, enslaved, African Princess, who was adopted into the British Royal family and just happened to get married in Brighton, an event which made it into the Illustrated London News and The Times newspapers but most people – especially in Brighton – don’t know about.
+Vice President-elect, Kamala Harris, just made history as the first Black and South Indian-American woman to hold office, so today seems a good day to celebrate Princess Omoba Aine, a forgotten, kidnapped and enslaved African Princess.

-Despite the fact she’s the first black bride of Windsor and the first black member of the British Royal family, she’s rarely mentioned in the conversation about upper-class Victorian Britain.
+She was the first black bride of Windsor and the first black member of the British Royal family, yet she’s rarely mentioned in the conversation about upper-class Victorian Britain and most of us haven’t heard of her.

 In the height of summer 1862, a wedding party like no other strode through Brighton.
-It featured 10 carriages of white and African high-society people making their way to St Nicholas’ Church.
-They were here for the wedding of Princess Omoba Aina of Africa, Queen Victoria’s adopted black goddaughter, later known as Sarah Forbes Bonetta.
+It featured 10 carriages of white and African high-society people making their way to St Nicholas’ Church on the fridges of Seven Dials.
+They were here for the wedding of Princess Omoba Aina of Africa, Queen Victoria’s adopted black goddaughter, who later became known as Sarah Forbes Bonetta.

 The Brighton Gazette reported that the young bride, then aged about 19, wore a white silk wedding dress and a headdress of orange blossom, and was attended by no less than 16 bridesmaids.
 It described the wedding party entering the church: “… white ladies with African gentlemen, and African ladies with white gentlemen until all the space was filled” and that the guests attended a grand “wedding breakfast” at another location in Brighton.